When you’re looking for one of the best mid-range laptops, you’re looking in the heart of the laptop market.

 Current Top Laptops under $800

 We’re still not in the high-end laptops category, but we’re getting pretty close!
-With laptops under $1000, you should get as much quality, performance and/or portability you need.
+With laptops under $1000, you should get as much quality, performance, and/or portability as you need.
 You can’t have it all, but very few compromises have to be made.

 Displays are getting near perfect, performance is not an issue anymore and, if you often carry your laptop, you’ll find some of the most portable laptops available.
 Even connoisseur gamers will find good gaming laptops here.